-Child Protection file
+28. Child Protection file - The Senior Designated Safeguarding Lead is responsible:

-- The Senior Designated Safeguarding Lead is responsible for ensuring that when a child leaves the school their 'child protection,' 'child in need' file or 'confidential' file is transferred to the new school at the same time the child goes on roll of its new school or education provision. - A record of the number of children open and subject to CP, CiN and LAC concerns is maintained and shared with the governing body annually. - A record on the cohort of children having or have had a social worker and social care involvement will be maintained. - Our school will maintain, keep and store records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2023. - The Senior DSL and DSL team ensure all concerns and incidents are reported, recorded and responded to using the Smoothwall Safeguard digital system.
-This system is used to generate a paper record for the transfer of information and individual case files, should a child move school or leave to go to either Elective Home Education, alternative education placement, or college in accordance with KCSiE 2023 Annex C page 166, 167 paragraphs 68, 102, 122 to 123, 540 and 543.
+- 28.14 for ensuring that when a child leaves the school or college their 'child protection,' 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision. - 28.15 for keeping a record of the number of children open and subject to CP, CiN and LAC concerns is maintained and shared with the governing body annually.

+- 28.16 for keeping a record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - 28.17 Our school will maintain, keep and store records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2024. - 28.18 The Senior DSL and DSL team ensure all concerns and incidents are reported, recorded and responded to using the Smoothwall Safeguard digital system.
+This system is used to generate a paper record for the transfer of information and individual case files, should a child move school or leave to go to either Elective Home Education, alternative education placement, or college in accordance with KCSiE 2024 Annex C - 28.19 Availability During term time the Senior Designated Safeguarding Lead (or a Deputy) will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
+In the absence of the Designated Safeguarding Leads a member of the senior leadership team will be nominated to provide cover.
+Arrangements are also in place all year round for any out of school hours' activities in line with the guidance contained in DfE KCSiE 2024 Part Two and Annex C].